gdgng/Project-Tracker/README.md

 and the Profit/loss

 **Live View Fear and Greed**
-Shows the current Crypto Fear and Greed index graphically.
+Shows the current Crypto Fear and Greed index graphically, with a bit of animation.
 Show also the index from yesterday, last week and last month

 ![fearandgreed](https://github.com/user-attachments/assets/af312a20-f8fa-4246-aecf-aeb87a45e75d)